-The Colgate University Department of Emergency Management provides leadership, strategic direction, and professional expertise for the university's emergency management program.
+The Colgate University Office of Emergency Management provides leadership, strategic direction, and professional expertise for the University's emergency management program.
 The emergency management program is made up of subject matter experts from departments across the university as well as outside agencies, including the Hamilton Fire Department, Hamilton Police Department, Southern Madison County Ambulance Corps, Community Memorial Hospital, and the Madison County Department of Emergency Management.
 Colgate University uses the Incident Command System (ICS) for incident management.
 ICS is a standardized, scalable, flexible, all-hazard approach to incident management.
 Colgate University is committed to continuously evaluating and improving its emergency management program through training and exercises using the emergency response preparedness cycle.

-Upon receiving notification of an emergency situation, Campus Safety will dispatch appropriate staff to the reported location to determine and confirm that an emergency exists.
-Once a significant emergency or dangerous situation involving an immediate threat to the health or safety of university community members is confirmed, the university's main method for communicating to the entire campus community is through "Colgate Alert," a mass notification system product from Rave Wireless capable of messaging via text, e-mail, voicemail, Facebook, Twitter, and RSS feed.
-The university will, without delay, and taking into account the safety of the campus community, determine the content of the notification and initiate the "Colgate Alert" system, unless the notification will, in the professional judgment of responsible authorities, compromise the efforts to assist victims or to contain, respond to, or otherwise mitigate the emergency.
+Upon receiving notification of an emergency situation, campus safety will dispatch appropriate staff to the reported location to determine and confirm that an emergency exists.
+Once a significant emergency or dangerous situation involving an immediate threat to the health or safety of University community members is confirmed, the University's main method for communicating to the entire campus community is through Colgate's RaveAlert, a mass notification system product from Rave Wireless capable of messaging via text, email, voicemail, Facebook, Twitter, and RSS feeds.
+The University will, without delay, and taking into account the safety of the campus community, determine the content of the notification and initiate the Colgate RaveAlert system, unless the notification will, in the professional judgment of responsible authorities, compromise efforts to assist victims or to contain, respond to, or otherwise mitigate the emergency.

-Initial campuswide emergency alerts are sent by a senior staff member from one of the three safety departments (Campus Safety, Environmental Health and Safety, and Emergency Management) who has received advanced training in the university's mass notification system (Colgate Alert).
-A member of the Emergency Operations Center (EOC) who is assigned as the Colgate Alert Officer sends subsequent life safety messages.
-Non-life safety communications related to the emergency are sent by members of the

-EOC Operations Section (typically from the university's communications staff).
+Initial campuswide emergency alerts are sent by a senior staff member from one of the three safety departments (campus safety, environmental health and safety, or emergency management) who has received advanced training in the University's mass notification system (Colgate Alert).
+A member of the Emergency Operations Center (EOC) who is assigned as the Colgate alert officer sends subsequent life safety messages.
+Non-life safety communications related to the emergency are sent by members of the EOC Operations Section (typically from the University's communications staff).

-The "Colgate Alert" system is capable of delivering messages to your Colgate e-mail address, as well as personal e-mail addresses, your landline, and cell phone, if you have provided that information in your individual account.
-As a student, faculty, or staff member, you have been automatically enrolled in the "Colgate Alert" system.
-Campus community members are encouraged to log in to the "Colgate Alert" (Rave Wireless) site via the link on the Colgate portal to confirm their contact information and choose their notification preferences.
-Campus community members can enter up to three e-mail addresses, three mobile phone numbers, and three voice-only telephone numbers.
+The Colgate Alert system is capable of delivering messages to your Colgate email address as well as personal email addresses, your landline, and cell phone, if you have provided that information in your individual account.
+As a student, faculty, or staff member, you have been automatically enrolled in the Colgate Alert system.
+Campus community members are encouraged to log in to the Colgate Alert (Rave Wireless) site via the link on the Colgate portal to confirm their contact information and choose their notification preferences.
+Campus community members can enter up to three email addresses, three mobile phone numbers, and three voice-only telephone numbers.

-The university provides this emergency alerting service free of charge to all members of the Colgate community; however, please note that your cellular phone provider may charge a per-text message fee for the delivery of emergency notifications to your phone.
-To manage your "Colgate Alert" account, log in to the portal (http://portal.colgate.edu) using your Colgate username and password.
+The University provides this emergency alerting service free of charge to all members of the Colgate community; however, please note that your cellular phone provider may charge a per-text message fee for the delivery of emergency notifications to your phone.
+To manage your Colgate Alert account, log in to the portal (http://portal.colgate.edu) using your Colgate username and password.
 Select the "Colgate Alert" link found under "Campus Links" on the portal home page.
-This link will take you into the "Colgate Alert" system.
-If you have any questions or concerns, please contact Campus Safety at 315-228-7333 or the helpdesk at 315-228-7111.
+This link will take you into the Colgate Alert system.
+If you have any questions or concerns, please contact campus safety at 315-228-7333 or the helpdesk at 315-228-7111.